 |

-is, "Never clean your coins."
-Online they often shout this using all capital letters or at least an exclamation
+collectors is, "Never clean your coins."
+Online they often shout this using all capital letters or at

 |